Grünstadt: 1800 to 1900

 In 1797, with the Treaty of Campo Formio – itself permanently confirmed by the Treaty of Lunéville (1801) – Grünstadt passed as a cantonal seat to the French Department of Mont-Tonnerre (or Donnersberg in German), whose seat of government was in Mainz.
 Grünstadt remained French until 1815.

-After Napoleon's downfall, Grünstadt passed in 1816 to the Kingdom of Bavaria.
+After Napoleon's downfall and in accordance with the treaty agreements of the Congress of Vienna, Grünstadt passed in 1816 to the Kingdom of Bavaria.
 It remained Bavarian for exactly 130 years, until the new state of Rhineland-Palatinate was founded in 1946.

 On 14 June 1829, King Ludwig I of Bavaria and his consort Queen Therese visited the town as part of their tour of the Palatinate.
 The king attended a High Mass at the Capuchin church and was ceremoniously welcomed by Father Bernhard Würschmitt.

 On 14 June 1849 – twenty years to the day later – Prince William of Prussia, who would later be Wilhelm I, German Emperor, rode in pursuit of the irregular, revolutionary partisans (Freischärler) coming from Kirchheimbolanden with his staff through what is now called Jakobstraße (street) and Hauptstraße.
 At the Stadthaus (now known as the Old Town Hall) he made a stop and an officer from his entourage spoke from the outdoor stairway to the townsfolk on the topic of “Loyalty towards Prince and Fatherland”, whereafter the military detachment pushed on towards the south.

 In 1873, Grünstadt acquired a rail link on the Bad Dürkheim - Monsheim railway with its own station.